First inauguration of Barack Obama: Ceremony: "A New Birth of Freedom"

 The inaugural ceremony took place at the West Front of the United States Capitol on January 20, 2009.
+The weather was cold and blustery: at 12:00 pm at Ronald Reagan Washington National Airport, located 3.1 mi from the Capitol, the temperature was 28 F, with wind gusts of 23 mph.
 The ceremony opened with the playing of pre‑recorded music and a live performance by "The President's Own" United States Marine Band, followed by live performances by the San Francisco Boys Chorus and San Francisco Girls Chorus.
 Courtney Williams, Senior Chief Musician and concert moderator for the U.S. Navy Concert Band, served as the platform announcer.
 Senator Dianne Feinstein, chair of the Joint Congressional Committee on Inaugural Ceremonies and the first woman to preside over a U.S. presidential inauguration, acted as the day's Master of Ceremonies.

 Evangelical pastor Rick Warren delivered the invocation for the inaugural ceremony, followed by a performance by vocalist Aretha Franklin, who sang "My Country, 'Tis of Thee".
 The program featured a performance of John Williams' composition "Air and Simple Gifts", which was both pre-recorded and performed live synched with the recording by cellist Yo-Yo Ma, violinist Itzhak Perlman, pianist Gabriela Montero and clarinetist Anthony McGill.
 National Public Radio described the performance by the quartet as "a transporting moment that moved many with its beauty and calm", while The New York Times called it the "classical-music equivalent of lip-syncing".
 Aretha Franklin made a fashion statement by wearing a hat with a distinctive Swarovski crystal-studded bow.